hypervillain/babel-extract-named-export/README.md

 Now imagine that you want to create a small API / display info out of a bunch of MDX files.
 You would have to actually import each of these files in order to acces their metadata.
 No thanks 🙅‍♀️: use this package instead!

-See a (WIP) example here: https://github.com/trycereals/next, where a Netlify plugin uses `extract-mdx-export` to create a JSON index file.
+See a (WIP) example here: https://github.com/trycereals/next, where a Netlify plugin uses `mdx-extract-export` to create a JSON index file.
 It then can be directly accessed by a Netlify function ✌️